whoismissing/keyling/README.md

 ---

+#### Real world Experience

+Mileage may vary depending on core architecture and syscall support from the qiling framework.

+Takeaway is to figure out the level of effort needed for emulating a particular target.

+* Do you want to achieve full emulation of the binary?
+* Do you only need to emulate a particular function in the code?

+---

 #### Errata

 For running windows stuff, have to collect dlls with `qiling/examples/scripts/dllscollector.bat` and dump registry since those files are not provided for the rootfs because of legal licensing reasons.